FREQUENTLY ASKED QUESTIONS

-In order to be registered with a pet therapy organization, dogs must be at least one year old and should respond to basic obedience commands, such as sit or stay as well as walking appropriately on a lead.
-Obedience class completion or AKC Canine Good Citizen (CGC) testing is not a requirement to join our training classes.
+In order to be registered with Alliance of Therapy Dogs (ATD), dogs must be at least one year old and should respond to basic obedience commands, such as sit or stay as well as walking appropriately on a lead.
+Obedience class completion or AKC Canine Good Citizen (CGC) testing is not a requirement to join our training orientations.
 While each organization has its own specific regulations, these guidelines will make successful completion of a pet assisted therapy program more likely.

 HOW can I prepare my dog and myself for pet therapy sessions?

 It’s a good idea to start with a basic obedience class from a reputable trainer, but this is not required.
 This is time well spent as it creates a unique bonding experience between you and your pet and gives your pet a chance to meet other animals in a controlled situation.
 Both you and your pet gain more confidence with the obedience sessions.
 Identify places that encourage pet owners to bring well-behaved, leashed pets indoors.
 For example, many pet food stores allow pet parents to take well-behaved pets on a leash inside the store to shop for food, treats, and toys.
 Some open-air outlet centers, such as Ohio’s Jeffersonville Outlet Mall, have clearly designated pet-friendly areas for shoppers.

 WHAT is the difference between the two terms‘registered’ and ‘certified’ which are often used when referring to pet assisted therapy teams?